theupdateframework/pep-on-pypi-with-tuf/README.rst

 subsection provides implementation details of this idea.

-This PEP does not prohibit using advanced file systems or tools to produce consistent snapshots (such solutions are mentioned in the Appendix).
-There are two important reasons for why this PEP proposed the simple solution.
+This PEP does not prohibit using advanced file systems or tools to produce consistent snapshots.
+There are two important reasons for why this PEP proposes the simple solution.
 First, the solution does not mandate that PyPI use any particular file system or tool.
 Second, the generic file-system based approach allows mirrors to use extant file transfer tools such as rsync to efficiently transfer consistent snapshots from PyPI.

 Producing Consistent Snapshots